samblam/StoryMode/cline_docs/progress.md

 - Fixed participant upload forms (manual, CSV, JSON)
 - Created survey publishing endpoint with participant status updates
 - Added support for batch status operations
+- Implemented participant status updates and access token invalidation upon survey submission
+- Implemented survey response completed field update upon survey submission

 Current focus:
 1. Testing the newly implemented survey publishing and response saving features
 2. Fixing remaining critical bugs (survey creation bug and sortable.js integration)
 3. Adding comprehensive user feedback and validation
 4. Documenting the survey publishing workflow for administrators
+5. Implementing a new approach to answer saving in `survey_matches`.
+The current approach results in null values.
+The proposed solution is to assign question IDs in the `surveys` table and send them with the responses.

 Recent implementations:
 1. Integrated survey publishing with background job system for email sending